Open Accessibility Menu

 • Track progress

-PET/CT services for North Oaks Health System patients are provided at Mary Bird Perkins Cancer Center, conveniently located on the campus of North Oaks Medical Center in Hammond.
-Scan interpretation is then completed by the board-certified radiologists at North Oaks Imaging Associates.
+PET/CT imaging services for North Oaks Health System patients are provided at Mary Bird Perkins Cancer Center, conveniently located on North Oaks Medical Center’s campus in Hammond.
+The interpretation of the scan is then completed by board-certified radiologists.

 Mary Bird Perkins Cancer Center